2025-ilaria/project-/methodology.md

 🌐 **Knowledge Graph Enrichment**: Proposed structured triples in Turtle syntax to extend the ArCo knowledge graph, ensuring semantic coherence and adherence to cultural heritage standards.

-🖥️ **Website and Presentation Development**: Built a GitHub-based website and project presentation to document the methodology, results, and the role of LLMs in enriching a cultural heritage knowledge graph.
+🖥️ **Website and Presentation Development**: Built a GitHub-based website [GitHub-based website](https://github.com/2025-ilaria/project-) and project presentation to document the methodology, results, and the role of LLMs in enriching a cultural heritage knowledge graph.

 Let's take a closer look at the specific tools we used throughout the project: